shoarora/transformers-trainers/experiments/disc_lm_small/README.md

+# Discriminative LM (small) Experiments

+This directory contains code for training:

+1. a baseline BERT-small model
-# Training an unofficial electra-small model
+2. an unofficial ELECTRA-small model (with a couple changes)
+3. an attempt at an ALECTRA-small (an ALBERT model trained in the ELECTRA scheme)

 ELECTRA comes from [this paper](https://openreview.net/pdf?id=r1xMH1BtvB), where they use a discriminative language modelling task to preptrain transformers.
-This experiment tries to approximately replicate their `electra-small` model.

-A few changes I made:
+A few changes I made to ELECTRA:
 1. using an ALBERT model for the generator model
 2. using embedding size = hidden size = 256 (huggingface BERT doesn't let you set them independently).